 How many lessons will my child need?

+I cannot provide an estimate for the total number of lessons without more information or meeting the student.
 Some students need more support, while others need less.
-Guessing how many lessons a student needs requires more information.
-To start, I always ask for practice test results or previous test results to help me see where we need to focus our efforts the most.
-I also ask about what test prep, if any, you have done so far, and what your specific test score goals are.
-Your test preparation should start as early as possible before a test date.
-If your child has any struggles or gaps in a specific subject area, like math, reading or vocabulary, then they will most likely need more tutoring than the average student.
+Ideally, test preparation should start as early as possible before a test date, at least 2-3 months.
+To start, I always ask for practice test results or previous test results to help me see where we need to focus the most.
+I also ask about what test prep, if any, a student has done so far and what their specific test score goals are.